hcpy2-0/hcpy/README.md

 ![laptop in a clothes washer with a display DoorState:Closed](images/doorclose.jpg)

-The login process has changed as the HomeConnect SingleKey pages now implement a CAPTCHA. hc-login.py will now prompt users with a URL that they must follow in a normal browser window, and use Development tools (F12) to monitor the network tab and retrieve the `code` and `state` values from the request to `hcauth://auth`
+The login process has changed as the HomeConnect SingleKey pages now implement a CAPTCHA. hc-login.py will now prompt users with a URL that they must follow in a normal browser window (Chromium), and use Development tools (F12) to monitor the network tab and retrieve the `code` and `state` values from the request to `hcauth://auth`

 ![hc-login developer example](images/hclogin_dev_tools.png)